tiwarisiddharth/-Pulmonary-Nodule-Detection/README.md

 and two_op.png is the preprocessed output of using method_two.py on nux.png.

-Dependencies : Opencv version 3.4.1 used with Python 3.6.5
+Dependencies : Opencv version 3.4.1 used with Python 3.6.5 on ArchLinux

+![nux.png]
+![one.png]
+![two.png]